The sets and some other info in this guide are outdated. I will update it in the next few weeks.

 - Graveyard.
 Yes, you are a healer, and you should be healing.
 A good group composition should be able to support having its one or two Necromancers cast a few graveyards while bombing opponents.
 See below for an example of how to cast during an engagement.

-- Illustrious Healing needs to be kept down under the most players possible.
+- Illustrious Healing needs to be kept on the most players possible.
 Keep that Master’s Resto buff up, and benefit from added area heals when your group is stacked tightly.
+Note that the Master’s buff applies in an area around the caster and not in the area of the Illustrious cast, so position appropriately.

 - Fear Totem.
 If you have a spare cycle, drop one.
 If your damage dealers are converging somewhere to bomb, drop one there to help fear newcomers after your group leader (or designated disruptor) stops casting fear.
 If your group is getting out after a bomb, drop one so that opponents will be feared on their way to bomb.
 If your group is being chased, drop one.
 If your group is running around upstairs or in a choke, drop one.
 More cc always helps.